This newsletter in English December 28th, 2007

 BASF sets participation standards

-Paper and synthetic material group as SE
+Paper and plastics group as SE

-Raw material enterprises on the way to the SE
+Resource companies on the way to SE

 5. Worldwide social standards

-International antidiscrimination agreement
+International anti-discrimination agreement

-Trade union confederation develops a new IFA model
+Trade union federation developed new IFA model

-Telefónica renews its framework agreement
+Telefónica renewed its framework agreement

 6. Activities of European works councils